ffd000/umineko-useless-tl/README.md

 This is a translation edit for umineko bringing back the iconic catchphrases, decensoring the text, and fixing some awkwardly translated stuff.

+To see the changes, [check the commit history here](https://github.com/ffd000/umineko-useless-tl/commits/master/?author=ffd000).

 [![Build Status](../../workflows/CI/badge.svg)](../../actions)

 This is the script code and select related tools empowering [Umineko Project port](https://umineko-project.org) of Umineko no Naku Koro ni from PlayStation 3.
 The code present here is not finished and remains being in development state.